 Finished Grading

-Finish grading involves the use of GPS software to guide the grader by indicating the machine blade’s elevation and angle for right pavement elevation.
-This type of construction grading applies for specific projects including gravel roads and earthworks.
+Finish grading involves the use of GPS software to guide the grader by indicating the machine blade’s elevation and angle for the right pavement elevation.
+This type of construction grading applies to specific projects, including gravel roads and earthworks.

 Final Grade

-Final grade is the last step of the construction grading where workers finish a surface with topsoil and sand, promoting plant growth.
-Moreover, final grading prepares the site for landscaping or seeding.
+Final grade is the last step of the construction grading, where workers finish a surface by layering topsoil or sand and create a smooth, compacted foundation ready for construction.
+This top layer, formed by final grading, promotes plant growth and prepares the site for landscaping or seeding.

 Regrading